-In addition to the action items identified above, the Water Resources Council undertakes other actions, some unrelated to water quality and others of an on-going or administrative nature.
+In addition to the action items identified above, the WRC undertakes other actions, some unrelated to water quality and others of an on-going or administrative nature.
 The latter are partially listed below.

-- Update the Tompkins County Water Quality Strategy every three years. - Report annually (in April) to the relevant committee of the Tompkins County Legislature about the accomplishments of the WRC. - Provide a venue for water organizations to communicate with each other and the public. - Take a role in tracking and participating in DEC regulatory, permitting, and enforcement actions. - Participate in opportunities to comment on projects: for example, dredging, gas drilling operations, City Water Treatment options. - Seek funding for water quality strategy actions. - Identify emerging contaminants and issues and identify appropriate action (research, education, etc.). - Refresh WRC website. - Update, as needed, existing brochures on paddling, watercraft regulations, watershed agencies, and arsenic in wells.
+- Update the Tompkins County WQS every three years.
+For next update, focus on mission/purpose, prioritized water quality concerns, and WRC role in implementing the strategy. - Report annually (in April) to the relevant committee of the Tompkins County Legislature about the accomplishments of the WRC. - Provide a venue for water organizations to communicate with each other and the public. - Take a role in tracking and participating in DEC regulatory, permitting, and enforcement actions. - Participate in opportunities to comment on projects: for example, dredging, gas drilling operations, or IAWWTF options. - Seek funding for WQS actions. - Identify emerging contaminants and issues and identify appropriate action (research, education, etc.). - Refresh WRC website. - Update, as needed, brochures on paddling, watercraft regulations, watershed agencies, and arsenic in wells.